BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **A tongue twister shows the benefits of calmness.**

+A couple of family members are beginning to struggle with their hearing.
+I tend to speak rather quickly, and so I am having to practice speaking more slowly.
+This is also helpful when using speech to text.
+Clearer diction also helps.
+So to that end, I thought it might be useful to practice some tongue twisters to improve my tongue muscles a bit.

+Not having really taken any notice of tongue twisters since I was a kid, I had forgotten how difficult they are.
+In fact, the first one I tried at first attempt seemed literally impossible.

+After a bit of thought it occurred to me that there must be a speed at which I can accurately read out a tongue twister.
+As indeed there was.
+Simply slowing down was enough to improve my accuracy to 100%.
+I also felt a sense of calm in doing so.

+I think this may be a rule that is generally applicable.
+Slow down to the speed at which you are genuinely comfortable and you stop making mistakes.
+And we all know that sorting out a mistake is the biggest enemy of calm going.

 #### **Working Methods**

 My plan to write one of these articles every other day, and that each of them should take 10 minutes requires that I be flexible about how I go about it.
 For example I don’t stick to a rigid timescale.
 I can miss some and backfill them later.
 And I don’t have to write them all in the same way.